-Although the ruling made clear that judges could still sentence young offenders to life terms, it effectively rendered null and void legislative statutes that required them to do so.
+Although the ruling made clear that judges could still sentence young offenders to life terms, it effectively rendered and void legislative statutes that required them to do so.

 “The sentencers must be able to consider the mitigating qualities of youth,” said Justice Elena Kagan, writing for the majority.